Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 # 6. Deployment
 #### [Go To Top](#table-of-contents "Go To Top")

+Deployment Notes from course:

+If you get the error below during the steps to deployment:
+* django.db.utils.OperationalError: FATAL: role "somerandomletters" does not exist

+Please run the following command in the terminal to fix it: unset PGHOSTADDR

+A note for creating your database if you didn't use fixtures When you come to follow this process for your milestone project, you may not have used a fixtures file to populate your database like the instructor did.
+If this is the case, manually re-creating your database when you come to deploy can take a considerable amount of time.
+Thankfully, there is a short process you can follow to download your local mysql database and then upload it to postgres:
+1. Make sure your manage.py file is connected to your sqlite3 database
+2. Use this command to backup your current database and load it into a db.json file:
+./manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json
+3. Connect your manage.py file to your postgres database
+4. Then use this command to load your data from the db.json file into postgres:
+./manage.py loaddata db.json
+If you would like more information on this process along with a few handy tips, have a look at this DevTip on Slack.
+Video

 ### Step 1 - Create a Heroku App
 1. Log in to your Heroku Account
 2. Click create new app